 Success without Boundaries

 My departure itinerary to Ecuador was perfectly scheduled and I received a warm welcome at the airport.
-Reflecting back to my first day at the office at Headquarters in Quito, I collected my enthusiasm and met my coworkers, thrilled to gain on site experience, and realised that I was the first ever International Intern at this location.
+Reflecting back to my first day at the office at Headquarters in Quito, I collected my enthusiasm and met my coworkers, thrilled to gain on-site experience, and realized that I was the first-ever International Intern at this location.
 Within a week, I was pampered by everyone that made me feel as though I was part of the team.
 I was overwhelmed by the work and the responsibilities that were placed on me.

-My potential to work arduously, my supervisor included me in newly implemented SAP software assignment where:
+My potential to work arduously, my supervisor included me in the newly implemented SAP software assignment where:

 – I checked the documents such as MAWB, HAWB, Commercial Invoice, Liquidation, Packing List, etc. and keep the reports updated in a Database server to provide accurate information to the segment when needed.